What Is Performance Testing?

-Performance testing is one of the most important testing methods you need to get familiar with.
-The main reason for it is, that this is one of the best ways to evaluate your systems' stability, reliability, and effectiveness, all under a given workload.
+Performance testing is one of the most crucial testing methods you need to get familiar with.
+The main reason for it is that this is one of the best ways to evaluate your systems' stability, reliability, and effectiveness, all under a given workload.

-While executing performance tests, we must validate the system's ability to deliver an expected performance based on the predefined requirements and specifications (i.e.: Operation X should last between 1-5 seconds, Operation Y should not cause any delay greater than 1 millisecond).
+While executing performance tests, we must validate the system's ability to deliver an expected performance based on the predefined requirements and specifications (i.e., Operation X should last between 1-5 seconds, Operation Y should not cause any delay more significant than one millisecond).

 We can say that there are four main aspects we want to achieve during the process of our test execution, those four aspects relevant to the “Non-Functional” side of testing:

 Is the application stable to use when running for a long time?

 Are there any architectures that lead to stabilization issues?

 Is the application stable to use under different loads?

 What are the environments that we can use to execute the software?